 San Diego Criminal Attorney

 Are you facing criminal charges in greater San Diego and looking for answers?
 Whether you’ve been arrested for DUI, assault, fraud, drugs, theft, or another offense, the attorneys at RJT Criminal Defense can help.
-Founder Ryan J. Tegnelia is an experienced criminal defense lawyer and former prosecutor, and he understands what it takes to provide you with the best chance of a dismissal, a reduction in the charges against you, or a not guilty verdict.
+Led by experienced criminal defense lawyer Brandon Naidu, we understand what it takes to provide you with the best chance of a dismissal, a reduction in the charges against you, or a not guilty verdict.

 Tips on Hiring a Lawyer